cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/06-image-building-GCP.md

 ## Cleaning up your private registry

 To avoid incurring charges to your GCP account you can remove your Docker image from the container registry.
-Run the follwoing command
+Do not execute this command right now, we want to use our container in the next step.

+When it is time to remove your Docker image, execute the following command:

 ```shell
 gcloud container images delete gcr.io/cern-cms/root-conda-<NUMBER>:higgstautau --force-delete-tags